Miguel-Enrique13/Rails_engine/README.md

   ```
 </details>

-## Update Item /:id
+### UPDATE Item /:id

-Updates JSON object with new item information such as: name, description, and unit_price.
+Updates items JSON object with new item information such as: name, description, and unit_price.

 Parameters: